-Authentication in laravel is really easy and simple to handle.
-It is important for application to have authentication for security reasons.
-If you want to configure authentication service then you can edit config/auth.php
+Authentication in Laravel is really easy and simple to handle.
+The application needs to have authentication for security reasons.
+If you want to configure the authentication service then you can edit the config/auth.php file.
+Here in this document, we will discuss how to create a Laravel authentication system.

-First of all, lets install laravel/ui
+First of all, let’s install laravel/ui

 before starting this tutorial.
 You can install the package by using the command below: